 - Today, it is easier than ever to explore the history of a pre-owned vehicle from car finder tool sites like Carfax, that show you the vehicle’s title history, maintenance records, as well as collision and repair info.
-This way, you will know exactly what you are getting in to with that particular vehicle.
+This way, you will know exactly what you are getting into before you buy.

 - Convinced you want to buy a used vehicle?
-Read our article on how to buy a used car.
+Read our checklist on how to buy a used car with confidence.